LindaOjo/Lindaojo.com/content/blog/articles/How-to-improve-lighthouse-score-best-practices.md

 ---
 image: 'https://res.cloudinary.com/lindaojo/image/upload/v1606668387/Best-Practices_jfpbck.png'
 title: "How to Improve Lighthouse Score - Best Practices"
-duration: "3 minutes"
+duration: "2 minutes"
-excerpt: "In this post, we are gonna be going through tips to improve your Lighthouse SEO score and overall visibility of your website..."
+excerpt: "In this post, we will be checking out a few best practices when building for the web."
 date: "2020-11-30"
 isBlogPost: true
 ---